Attend Our Guided Walks!

 Learn Practical Techniques to Maximize the Benefits of Your Time in Nature

 We all intuitively know that time in nature makes us feel better.
-But few people understand why — or how to intentionally access nature’s powerful effects on our overall well-being and nervous system.
+But few people understand why — or how to intentionally access nature’s powerful effects on our overall wellbeing and nervous system.
+On these guided walks, Chi-Wei Chang will introduce practical, science-informed techniques to help you transform a simple outdoor stroll into a deeply restorative experience.
+Together we'll learn how to:

 Meeting Point: